jaxball/interactive-classification/README.md

-This is the extended fork for the accepted [CVPR 2018][cvpr18] Demo: **Interactive Classification for Deep Learning Interpretation**.
+This is the feature fork for our accepted [CVPR 2018][cvpr18] Demo: **Interactive Classification for Deep Learning Interpretation**.
-As its original developer, I'll be pushing experimental features and refinements here geared towards Computer Vision research.
+As its original developer I'll be pushing experimental updates and refinements here geared towards Computer Vision research.
+Extensions include but not limited to:
+* MobileNet classification
+* CAM visualization for MobileNet
+* Custom image upload and resizing
+* updated DataLoader to deprecate deeplearn.js imports
+* Tutorial cards and UI refinements
 ___

 # Interactive Classification for Deep Learning Interpretation

 We have designed and developed an interactive system that allows users to experiment with deep learning image classifiers and explore their robustness and sensitivity.
-Selected areas of an image can be removed in real time with classical computer vision inpainting algorithms, allowing users to ask a variety of "what if" questions by experimentally modifying images and seeing how the deep learning model reacts.
+Selected areas of an image can be removed in real time with classical computer vision inpainting algorithms, allowing users to aileNet classification
+4
+* CAM visualization for MobileNet
+5
+* custom image upload and crops
+6
+* updated DataLoader to deprecate deeplearn.js imports 7
+___sk a variety of "what if" questions by experimentally modifying images and seeing how the deep learning model reacts.
 The system also computes class activation maps for any selected class, which highlight the important semantic regions of an image the model uses for classification.
 The system runs fully in browser using Tensorflow.js, React, and SqueezeNet.
 An advanced inpainting version is also available using a server running the PatchMatch algorithm from the [GIMP Resynthesizer plugin](https://github.com/bootchk/resynthesizer).